Cingulara/openrmf-docs/README.md

 ## TL;DR Description

-The OpenRMF tool is an advanced alternative to the [DISA STIGViewer.jar](https://iase.disa.mil/stigs/Pages/stig-viewing-guidance.aspx) and MS Excel hell we go through used for DoD STIG checklist files, SCAP Scans, Nessus ACAS scans, RMF process information, and the like.
+The OpenRMF<sup>&reg;</sup> tool is an advanced alternative to the [DISA STIGViewer.jar](https://iase.disa.mil/stigs/Pages/stig-viewing-guidance.aspx) and MS Excel hell we go through used for DoD STIG checklist files, SCAP Scans, Nessus ACAS scans, RMF process information, and the like.
 It is necessary to capture and report on this information, please _do not_ mistake what I say for not agreeing with securing services.
 However, the DISA Java tool itself is horribly designed and not conducive to today's environment and use.
 And it is only part of the story.
 Their Java tool has been like this for a loooooonnnnnngggg time and I have wanted to make something better (IMO) for almost as long.
 So this tool here is the start!
 It is a way (currently) to view, report on, dive into, manage, and export your STIG checklists no matter which checklist you are referring to.
 All the .CKL files have a common format and htis reads and displays/manages that in a web front end using .NET Core APIs, MongoDB and NATS messaging.
 [View the history](https://www.cingulara.com/opensource.html) of this tool on our website.

-OpenRMF also is a single pane of glass for your DISA SCAP scans (to generate checklists), Nessus SCAP scans, Nessus patch scans (to track patch management), and compliance reporting for your systems going through the RMF process.
+OpenRMF<sup>&reg;</sup> also is a single pane of glass for your DISA SCAP scans (to generate checklists), Nessus SCAP scans, Nessus patch scans (to track patch management), and compliance reporting for your systems going through the RMF process.
 We know: the RMF process is manual and all inclusive!
 This tool helps to automate as much as possible on the managing and reporting of data so you can:
 1. Know your current Risk Profile
 2. Know your current status
 3. Know what is left to do
 4. Know what your Critical and High items are so you can track and attack them

-This particular repository is the repo for all the docs as the OpenRMF project goes along.
-Documentation on the OpenRMF application will be here in MD files and reference images and other documents as well as GH markdown.
+This particular repository is the repo for all the docs as the OpenRMF<sup>&reg;</sup> project goes along.
+Documentation on the OpenRMF<sup>&reg;</sup> application will be here in MD files and reference images and other documents as well as GH markdown.
 This application idea has been brewing in my head for well over a decade and specifically since July 4th weekend 2018 when I started to put down code.
 Then in January 2019 when I scrapped all that July stuff and went for web APIs, microservices, eventual consistency, CQRS (command query responsibility segregation to scale separately), using MongoDB and NATS.

 ## What you need to run
 You need a web browser that is fairly current.
 And you need Docker installed on your desktop (or Kubernetes/minikube) or server as this currently uses the Docker runtime to bring up all components with ` docker-compose ` via the included ".sh" shell (Linux / Mac) or ".cmd" command scripts (Windows).